-ITB (Internationale Tourismus-Börse) is the biggest travel promotion of the year – attracting some 175,000 visitors from 186 countries across the world.
-Of these, about 115,000 are trade visitors – including leading tour operators, travel agents, airlines, travel media and bloggers – not just from Germany but from all over the world.
+ITB (Internationale Tourismus-Börse) is the biggest travel promotion of the year, attracting over 160,000 visitors from 180 countries across the world.
+Of these, about 109,000 are trade visitors – including leading tour operators, travel agents, airlines, travel media and bloggers – not just from Germany but from all over the world.
 The five-day event provides a valuable opportunity to network, negotiate and exchange vital contracts with the influential international tour operators and travel agents in attendance.

-Speaking at ITB Berlin, Niall Gibbons, CEO of Tourism Ireland, said: “The large representation of our industry partners on the Tourism Ireland stand at ITB this year is extremely welcome – and essential in the highly competitive global marketplace.
+Speaking at ITB Berlin, Niall Gibbons, CEO of Tourism Ireland, said: “The large representation of our tourism partners from Ireland at ITB this year is extremely welcome – and essential in the highly competitive global marketplace.
 Germans who are interested in taking a holiday which involves sightseeing and local culture remain our core audience; we are also targeting people who engage in outdoor activities while on holidays.
-ITB provides an excellent opportunity to spread the word about all the great things to see and do in Ireland.”
+ITB provides an excellent opportunity to spread the word about the many great things to see and do right around the island of Ireland.”